telosnetwork/telos-monitor/README.md

 # Telos Monitor

-This project runs tasks on the Telos Network contracts, services & endpoints and notifies alerts subscribers by email It is the backend of the monitoring system, meant to be run with POSTGREST API and [telos-monitor-dashboard](https://github.com/telosnetwork/telos-monitor-dashboard) project for the frontend.
+This project runs tasks on the Telos Network contracts, services & endpoints and notifies of errors using a Telegram bot or fallback emails.
+It is the backend of the monitoring system, meant to be run with POSTGREST API and [telos-monitor-dashboard](https://github.com/telosnetwork/telos-monitor-dashboard) project for the frontend.

 You can find the testnet dashboard [hosted here](https://monitor-test.telos.net/#/)